josephrw12/cortex-c2/README.md

  - The agent is purposely built to stop the same command from executing over and over again, so if you issue a command like plugin_download:rpibot and you see an error but you wish to run that command again then run plugin_download:rpibot-somerandom-text  and following that run plugin_download:rpibot once again

  - TO download plugins on demand (Thanks to for the idea: https://sabotagesec.com/)
- - That is the benign plugin you can compile and place your own pluigns in the ./team_server/downloads folder
+ - plugin_v1.bin is a benign plugin I placed in the team_server/downloads folder, you can compile and place your own pluigns in the ./team_server/downloads folder
 ```
 plugin_download:plugin_v1.bin

-# or any other binary you download and place in the downloads folder for example the telegram c2 bot
+# or any other binary you compile place in the downloads folder for example the telegram c2 bot
 plugin_download:rpibot

 # to run the on demand plugins